tc39/proposal-temporal/docs/plainyearmonth.md

 Any parts of the string other than the year and the month are optional and will be ignored.

 If the string isn't valid according to ISO 8601, then a `RangeError` will be thrown regardless of the value of `overflow`.
-A `RangeError` will also be thrown for strings that contains a `Z` in place of a numeric UTC offset, because interpreting these strings as a local date is usually a bug.
+A `RangeError` will also be thrown for strings that contain a `Z` in place of a numeric UTC offset, because interpreting these strings as a local date is usually a bug.

 The `overflow` option works as follows, if `thing` is an object: